 Sue, the secondary breast cancer nurse is currently working in a ‘bubble’ with the team at the acute hospital and in covid-secure clinics.
 Sue continues to support patients through online video and telephone consultations.

 Women in Worcestershire with secondary breast cancer are benefiting from a specialist nurse who helps them through the complex journey of treatments and emotions.

-Lynne Colbourne, an experienced chemotherapy, oncology and cancer nurse specialist is employed in by St Richard’s Hospice to work in partnership with Worcestershire Royal Hospital.
+Sue Sharp, is employed by St Richard’s Hospice to work in partnership with Worcestershire Royal Hospital.
 (WRH)

 “Patients are told very honestly that the cancer will never go away totally but there are treatments that can be offered to try and shrink or contain it and stop it spreading to other areas and improve symptoms so they are not getting any pain. “

 “Some people go on to live for many years.
 For example, if someone has cancer which has spread to the bones and they have treatment that contains it, improves the symptoms and they are not getting pain then they can go to work, look after the children and go on holiday if that’s what they want.
 At some point the cancer may get worse again, and they are offered more treatment. “

 “Often a first major worry for someone is how they will pay the bills and mortgage or concerns their employer will make them redundant.
 I can help them through that maze by connecting them to the Citizen’s Advice Bureau worker at St Richard’s, who helps with issues on finance and benefits.
 I also link them with the hospice physiotherapists and occupational therapists, our family support team for counselling and social work and any other services which I think will benefit them.”